soramitsu/fearless-site-web/src/content/blog/zchains.md

 og: /blog/zchains/og.jpg
 ---

-We’re excited to announce a new partnership between Fearless Wallet and ZChains, bringing you direct access to the ZChains network—an EVM-compatible Layer 1 (L1) powerhouse—right from your Fearless Wallet.
-This collaboration aims to further enhance your multi-chain experience by providing seamless, secure access to the ZChains ecosystem, where fast and affordable transactions are the norm.
+We’re excited to announce a new partnership between Fearless Wallet and [ZChains](https://www.zchains.com/).
+This collaboration will bring you direct access to the ZChains network—an EVM-compatible Layer 1 (L1) powerhouse—right from your Fearless Wallet.

+This collaboration aims to enhance your multi-chain experience by providing seamless, secure access to the ZChains ecosystem, where fast and affordable transactions are the norm.

 ### What This Means for You

-With this partnership, Fearless Wallet users can now manage their assets on the ZChains network just as easily as they do with over 80 other supported networks.
+With this partnership, Fearless Wallet users can manage their assets on the ZChains network just as easily as with over 80 other supported networks.
 Whether you’re viewing your balances, sending tokens, or receiving funds, the integration ensures a smooth and intuitive experience.
-ZChains offers high-speed transactions with low fees, making it a compelling option for both new and experienced crypto users.
+ZChains offers high-speed transactions with low fees, making it a compelling option for new and experienced crypto users.

 ### Seamless Transactions on ZChains